0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/onboarding-orgs/apis.md

 **Function**: Endpoint to activate your Organization Account.

 **How it works**: To activate an Account, you need to pass an active `Bearer Token` token inside the Authorization Request Header.
 The Response Body contains an updated `Bearer Token`.

-**Role Inside the flow**: To use this Endpoint you need to already have [Signed-in to your Organization Account](#sign-in).
-It is mandatory to activate an Organization Account.
-This action has to be performed only once and can also be executed using the link sent to your Organization Account email after the first sign-in.

 **[API Reference](https://api-staging.polygonid.com/#tag/Onboarding-Orgs/operation/CreateAccountManagement)**